FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Simul Add Extra Time=Suggests adding extra time for the simul.
 Found on the create simul form page (http://lichess.org/simul/new)

 Simul Host Extra Time= A setting for the simul host to add extra time.
 Found on the create simul form page (http://lichess.org/simul/new)

+Menu=Tooltip displayed when mouseover menu button viewable at the top of every lichess page.